WeCovr

 • Pay Annually: If you can afford to, paying for your policy in one lump sum avoids interest charges that can add over 20% to the cost.

 • Review Your Cover: Do you still need business use?
 Could you increase your voluntary excess?
-Regularly reviewing your policy details ensures you are only paying for the cover you need.
+Regularly reviewing your policy details can help support you are only paying for the cover you may need.

 4. Leverage Multi-Policy Discounts

 Many providers want more of your business.
-At WeCovr, we can help our customers find further savings.
+A WeCovr specialist or trusted broker partner can help our customers find further savings.
 For example, customers who purchase motor or life insurance through us may be eligible for exclusive discounts on other products like home, travel, or private medical insurance, creating a comprehensive and cost-effective protection plan for their family and assets.

 The Future of Driving: EVs, Technology, and Insurance